 Increased awareness among Sacramento area citizens of local natural resources and the need to curtail wanton development in order to protect these resources

-Sacramento Audubon provides grants of $500-$2,000 for other organizations that further the mission and goals of the Society.
+Sacramento Audubon provides grants of $500-$2,000 for research that supports our mission.
 Examples of such projects are or have been:

 1. Lake Davis Flammulated Owl Study: The primary goal of this study being conducted by Plumas Audubon is to determine how Flammulated Owls are affected by Defensive Fuel Profile Zones (DFPZs), which are forest thinning projects that are strategically placed to help control the spread of large wildfires.
 The study is a partnership with the U.S. forest Service (USFS).

 2. Educational Film on Woodpeckers: Searching for Gold Spot is a film project with a strong emotional core centered on Black-backed Woodpeckers, increasingly rare in their native montane habitats.
 It chronicles current research efforts of Dr. Chad Hanson and seven field biologists investigating the birds and their preferred burned-over forest homes.
 The film is anticipated to draw appreciation and concern for other native fauna as well, and raises questions about the survival of our wild as we know it.

 3. Swainson's Thrush Study: Over the past century, Swainson's Thrush has undergone a significant range contraction to where the species has quietly become one of the most alarmingly and perplexingly rare species breeding in the Sierra.
 The Tahoe Institute for Natural Science has partnered with Point Blue Conservation Science to determine where these birds migrate and spend their winters.
 Over the years, they have identified a few small pockets of consistent inter-annual territories at Tahoe and have identified suitable habitat in Plumas County for potential population expansion.

 5. Sandhill Crane Technical Advisory Committee - formation and operation of the committee.